marialarsson/tsugite/README.md

 ![](img/tsugite_feedback.png)

 This software is free for personal use and non-commercial research conducted within non-commercial organizations.
-If you want to use it for commercial purposes, please contact Kaoru Shigeta (shigeta@todaitlo.jp) or Maria Larsson (ma.ka.larsson@gmail.com).
+If you want to use it for commercial purposes, please contact Kaoru Shigeta (shigeta@todaitlo.jp).

 ### Environment
 - Python version: 3.8.3